 Indian Wedding Shoot at Royal Ambassador

-We did take our the couple to pictures right after the doli ceremony.
-That is one of the best things at Royal Ambassador that you can do your post-wedding photography at the location.
+We did take out the couple to pictures right after the doli ceremony.
+That is one of the best things at the Royal Ambassador that you can do your post-wedding photography at the location.
 Lush green parks right by the Innes Lake are perfect for post-wedding pictures.

 Huge glass windows opening up to a patio overlooking two acres of lake and lush green parks this venue scores in every aspect.
-Cherry on the cake is their helicopter pad which allowed our Gujrati couple enter in a royal way.
+The cherry on the cake is their helicopter pad which allowed our Gujrati couple to enter a royal way.
 A ride from Toronto to Arlington Estate is about $1200-$1500 which was documented by Sky Films on video.

 Pre-Reception Photoshoot at Arlington Estate

 Dj TNT from Empire was all set with our Emcee of the night.
-One of our favourite wedding planning team had everyone briefed about how reception is going to flow.
+One of our favorite wedding planning team had everyone briefed about how the reception is going to flow.

 Indian Wedding Reception at Arlington Estate